 - Noisy – sounds like a lawnmower according to some reviews

-The floor tool however does not have a motorized brush which makes this very limited on carpet.
+The floor tool, however, does not have a motorized brush, which makes this very limited on carpets.

 And oh, it has a little bit more suction compared to the previous version.